lohiermichael/web-developement-bootcamp/section_38:yelpcamp:ui_improvements/v12/readme.md

    - Give to each element of the list a background image
    - Animate the display with an overlap and fade in/out
 8. Tackle browser animation support

+# 29. Dynamic price feature

+- Add a new property Price to the campground object
+- Modify the new form
+- Modify the edit form
+- Modify the show page

+## Steps

+1. Create anew database **yelp_camp_v12** to avoid any type of overlap
+2. Change the model of a campground by adding a price
+3. Add an input in the form of campgrounds/new.ejs:
+   - Copy the model of the other inputs and adapt the content
+   - Add two attributes:
+     1. min: stands for the minimum price
+     2. step: the value by which is increased the price
+4. Add in the input for the form of campgrounds/edit.ejs
+5. Display the price in the show page
+6. Don't forget to handle the price with the POST route for campground